 The purchases have come as tensions have grown between Ecuador, its Venezuelan ally and Colombia over support of leftist Colombian rebels and Bogota's agreement to allow the United States to use Colombian military bases.

-Global Research Articles by Agence France-Presse
+Articles by: Agence France-Presse